yaheya/yaheya.github.io/content/post/closing-bell-06282022.md

 {{< stocks >}}

 Massive red days are back!
 All indices are in deep red territory with VIX surging back up above 28 again.
 Cathie Wood believes US is already in a recession.
-I think the as June ends and the market wraps up one of the worst six months of the year in stock market history, we can start to see some uptrend.
+I think as  the month June ends and the market wraps up one of the worst six months of the year in stock market history, we can start to see some uptrend.

-Tesla took a beating today, with the stock price dropping below 700 yet once again!
+Tesla took a beating today, with the stock price dropping below 700 yet again!
 Discussing new car quality, JP Morgan states below -

 "For Tesla, which ranked 7th from the bottom this year, with the same initial quality score as Mitsubishi, panel alignment and poor paint quality were more common problems than customer issues with the company’s mobile app or infotainment."

-**Strategy** : Come up with a strategy that works for you, stick to it.
+**Strategy** : Take a deep breath!

 **News**